 The very easiest way to hang outdoor string lights is to buy ready-made poles.
 This year I bought and tested 15 different poles to review, and I was pleasantly surprised with the quality of some (though not all) of them.
 These 10′ fork-style poles were the all-around winners for best quality, ease of installation, and value.
 You can read all the reviews here: The Best String Light Poles: Tested & Reviewed.

 DIY String Light Poles: The In-Ground Method

-Our patio dining space is right next to the house, with no convenient trees nearby.
+My patio dining space at my old house was right next to the house, with no convenient trees nearby.
 So while we could hang them from hooks on the house side, we really needed some poles on the other side of the patio.

 We came up with this ultra-simple and inexpensive method for installing string light poles.
 The PVC stays in the ground year-round, but the poles themselves can be pulled out at the end of the season and stored in the garage.
 You can watch our quick video tutorial here:

 How to Hang String Lights When You’re Renting